 A guy I know named Alan went around the country asking ministry leaders questions.
 He went to successful churches and asked the pastors what they were doing, and why what they were doing was working.
 It sounded very boring, except for one visit he made to a man named Bill Bright, the president of a big ministry.
 Alan said he was as big as life, and listened to his questions without shifting his eyes.
 Alan asked a few questions-I don’t know what they were, but as a final question, he asked Dr. Bright what Jesus meant to him.
 Alan said Dr. Bright could not answer the question.
 He said Dr. Bright just started to cry.
 He sat there in his big chair, behind his big desk, and wept.

-When I read that, I could relate to Dr. Bright; often when I think of Him, I will cry.
-His beauty of character, his beauty of kindness, patience and love is simply overwhelming.
+When I read that, I could relate to Dr. Bright; often when I think of Him, I will be overcome with a deep emotion.
+The beauty of His character, the beauty of His kindness, patience and love is simply overwhelming.
 I think Dr. Bright cried because of the beauty of the Lord.
 And the subsequent joy is deep and abiding.

 One thing I ask of the LORD, this is what I seek: that I may dwell in the house of the LORD all the days of my life, to gaze upon the beauty of the LORD and to seek him in his temple.
 Ps.
 27:4